This may be a signal of an injury that needs treating or, in the worst case, a symptom of a heart attack.

 Doctors may also prescribe cholesterol-lowering, blood-thinning, or blood pressure medications.

-Although these changes can be overwhelming at first, they can help prevent further heart damage and cardiac episodes.
-Making such changes can help a person with heart disease to live a full, healthy life.
+Making these changes can feel overwhelming at first, but they can help prevent further heart damage and cardiac episodes.
+Ultimately, they can help a person with heart disease to live a full, healthy life.